Gordon County man charged with arson following weekend home fire

-Fire investigators with the Office of Insurance and Safety Fire Commissioner John F. King issued a warrant Monday charging Joshua Ramey Hazelwood, 42, of Rydal, with arson in the first Degree.
+Investigators with the Office of Insurance and Safety Fire Commissioner John F. King issued a warrant charging Joshua Ramey Hazelwood, 42, of Rydal, with arson in the first degree.

 Hazelwood was already in the custody of the Gordon County Sheriff’s Office after his Saturday arrest by that agency.
-The GCSO charged him with DUI, driving while license is suspended or revoked, false imprisonment and battery (in violation of the Georgia Family Violence Act).
+The GCSO charged him with DUI, driving while license is suspended or revoked, false imprisonment and battery under the Georgia Family Violence Act.

 “Thanks to the work of local Gordon County officials, we were able to quickly identify and charge the subject in question,” said King.
 “This type of crime is extremely dangerous and we take seriously the work of bringing these individuals to justice.”